authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Lookalike Domains and Copycat Indicators
 ------------

-Publishing BIMI records is not sufficient for an MTA to signal to the MUA to load the BIMI indicator.
+Publishing BIMI records is not sufficient for an MTA to signal to the MUA to load the BIMI Indicator.
 For example, the Domain Owner may also need to have a sufficiently strong reputation with the MTA.
-The receiver may use a manually maintained list of large brands, it may import a list from a third party of acceptable domains, or it may apply its own reputation heuristics before deciding whether or not to load the BIMI indicator.
+The receiver may use a manually maintained list of large brands, it may import a list from a third party of acceptable domains, or it may apply its own reputation heuristics before deciding whether or not to load the BIMI Indicator.
 BIMI does not specify what MTAs may bring to bear as additional factors.

 Large files and buffer overflows
 ------------

-The MTA or MUA should perform some basic analysis and avoid loading indicators that are too large or too small.
+The MTA or MUA should perform some basic analysis and avoid loading Indicators that are too large or too small.
 The Receiver may choose to maintain a manual list and do the inspection of its list offline so it doesn't have to do it at time-of-scan.

 Slow DNS queries
 ------------

 All email Receivers already have to query for DNS records, and all of them have built-in timeouts when performing DNS queries.
-Furthermore, the use of caching when loading images can help cut down on load time.
-Virtually all email clients have some sort of image-downloading built-in and make decisions when to load or not load images.
+Furthermore, the use of caching when loading Indicators can help cut down on load time.
+Virtually all email clients have some sort of image-downloading built-in and make decisions when to load or not load Indicators.

-Unaligned indicators and asserting domains
+Unaligned Indicators and asserting domains
 ------------

-There is no guarantee that a group responsible for managing brand indicators will have access to put these indicators directly in any specific location of a domain, and requiring that indicators live on the asserted domain is too high a bar.
-Additionally, letting a brand have indicator locations outside its domain may be desirable so that someone sending legitimate authenticated email on the Domain Owner's behalf can manage and set selectors as an authorized third party without requiring access to the Domain Owner's DNS or web services.
+There is no guarantee that a group responsible for managing Brand Indicators will have access to put these Indicators directly in any specific location of a domain, and requiring that Indicators live on the asserted domain is too high a bar.
+Additionally, letting a brand have Indicator locations outside its domain may be desirable so that someone sending legitimate authenticated email on the Domain Owner's behalf can manage and set selectors as an authorized third party without requiring access to the Domain Owner's DNS or web services.

 Unsigned BIMI-Selector Header
 ------------